stevreut/ray-by-day-js/README.md

 presented in an incremental "day by day" approach where each day's coding example builds on the work demonstrated and discussed on previous days.

+*(Note that this repository and its companion site are both still a **work-in-progress** as of now (May 2025).
+However, most or all graphics functionality in both is working.
+Completion of the corresponding narrative content is expected to be completed around the end of June 2025.)*

 ## Table of Contents